ponlawat-w/moodle-tool_updatepluginscli/README.md

 - `custom` / `c` (optional) Download available updates to only defined plugin.
 The value must be in format of `name` or `name:version`.
 If `:version` not specified, it will update the latest version.
 For example: `--custom=mod_forum:2025041400` OR `--custom=mod_forum`
 - `strict-all` (optional, default: `false`) Set to `true` to make the script prematurely terminate if some plugins cannot be downloaded.
+- `rewrite-config` (optional, default: `false`) Set to "true" to override the value of \$CFG->disableupdateautodeploy in config.php, which interrupts remote installation.
+(This won't change config.php file content, it overrides only in CLI session.)

 Examples: